informidas/vba-basic-documentation/README.md

 > Here is how you can declare a comment:
 >
-> 'This is a comment
+> ' This is a comment
 >
-> 'This is a second comment
+> ' This is a second comment
+>

+#### Printing messages to the screen
+An inportant part of programming is being able to print output to the screen, to interact with users.
+In VBA, we can print a message to the screen using message boxes.
+To generate a message box, type the following
+>
+> msgbox("your message goes here between the quotes")
+>
 >
 #### Subroutines
 A Subroutine is a block of code (i.e. series of vba statements or commands).
 This subroutine when executed will run all statements in the block.